Elisabeth Bauser Postdoctoral Fellowship

 The Max Planck Institute for Solid State Research calls for applications for the Elisabeth Bauser Postdoctoral Fellowship for early-career female researchers.
 The Institute combines an exceptionally broad and interdisciplinary spectrum of expertise, undertaking fundamental condensed matter research on Quantum Materials, Electronic Structure and Quantum Many-Body Theory, Nanoscience, Solid State Spectroscopy, Solid State Ionics and Batteries, Quantum Electronics, Organic Electronics and Functional Materials.

 We invite female postdoctoral scientists in an early career stage (up to 2 years after obtaining the PhD degree) to apply for the Elisabeth Bauser Postdoctoral Fellowship.
-The fellowship guarantees the full funding for a postdoctoral contract for up to two years and will be awarded twice a year.
+The fellowship guarantees the full funding for a postdoctoral contract for up to two years and will be awarded yearly.

 Applications can be made via email to cmsfp@... containing the following documents: